 • All of BATS vehicles are wheelchair equipped.
 Wheelchairs must be secured at all times with the vehicle’s restraint

 • Service animals may accompany riders onboard bus.
-Driver may ask if animal is a service animal and what the service
+The driver may ask if the animal is a service animal and what the service

 animal is trained to do.
-Rider must keep control of service animals at all times.
-Service animals cannot roam free on
+The rider must keep control of service animals at all times.
+Service animals cannot roam free on the

 • Companion or Comfort animals are allowed if in a carrier and being transported for veterinary care or to a kennel.